 - 1. Set the PCI and PCI Express registers described in section 2 appropriately based on the system configuration.
 This includes configuration of power management features.
-Pin-based or single-message MSI interrupts should be used until the number of I/O Queues is determined. - The host waits for the controller to indicate that any previous reset is complete by waiting for CSTS.RDY to become '0.' - 3.
-The Admin Queue should be configured.
-The Admin Queue is configured by setting the Admin Queue Attributes (AQA), Admin Submission Queue Base Address (ASQ), and Admin Completion Queue Base Address (ACQ) to appropriate values. - 4.
+Pin-based or single-message MSI interrupts should be used until the number of I/O Queues is determined. - The Admin Queue should be configured.
+The Admin Queue is configured by setting the Admin Queue Attributes (AQA), Admin Submission Queue Base Address (ASQ), and Admin Completion Queue Base Address (ACQ) to appropriate values. - 3.
 The controller settings should be configured.
 Specifically: - a.
 The arbitration mechanism should be selected in CC.AMS. - b.
 The memory page size should be initialized in CC.MPS. - c.
-The I/O Command Set that is to be used should be selected in CC.CSS. - 5.
-The controller should be enabled by setting CC.EN to '1'. - 6.
+The I/O Command Set that is to be used should be selected in CC.CSS. - 4.
+The controller should be enabled by setting CC.EN to '1'. - 5.
 The host should wait for the controller to indicate it is ready to process commands.
-The controller is ready to process commands when CSTS.RDY is set to '1'. - 7.
+The controller is ready to process commands when CSTS.RDY is set to '1'. - 6.
 The host should determine the configuration of the controller by issuing the Identify command, specifying the Controller data structure.
-The host should then determine the configuration of each namespace by issuing the Identify command for each namespace, specifying the Namespace data structure. - 8.
+The host should then determine the configuration of each namespace by issuing the Identify command for each namespace, specifying the Namespace data structure. - 7.
 The host should determine the number of I/O Submission Queues and I/O Completion Queues supported using the Set Features command with the Number of Queues feature identifier.
-After determining the number of I/O Queues, the MSI and/or MSI-X registers should be configured. - 9.
+After determining the number of I/O Queues, the MSI and/or MSI-X registers should be configured. - 8.
 The host should allocate the appropriate number of I/O Completion Queues based on the number required for the system configuration and the number supported by the controller.
-The I/O Completion Queues are allocated using the Create I/O Completion Queue command. - 10.
+The I/O Completion Queues are allocated using the Create I/O Completion Queue command. - 9.
 The host should allocate the appropriate number of I/O Submission Queues based on the number required for the system configuration and the number supported by the controller.
-The I/O Submission Queues are allocated using the Create I/O Submission Queue command. - 11.
-If the host desires asynchronous notification of error or health events, the host should submit an appropriate number of Asynchronous Event Request commands.
+The I/O Submission Queues are allocated using the Create I/O Submission Queue command.

+10. If the host desires asynchronous notification of error or health events, the host should submit an appropriate number of Asynchronous Event Request commands.
 This step may be done at any point after the controller signals it is ready (i.e., CSTS.RDY is set to '1').